vikasjain2003/jsMusicPlyer/README.md

-# Music Player in Javascript
+# Music Player in Javascript by Vikas